vmstio/docs/content/projects/vmcrawl.md

 Disallow: /
 ```

+It will also respect a disallow of all bots/crawlers in this file, or an HTTP 410 reply to this file.

 ## Collected Data

 vmcrawl collects the following data only from instances that it identifies as Mastodon, or a related fork.